 Xeomin is the “other” BOTOX that’s a knockout punch to frown lines.

-The standard starting dosage for Xeomin is 20 Units per area according to Merz, at Well Medical Arts we have a 20 unit minimum on Xeomin and Botox appointments.
+The standard starting dosage for Xeomin is 20 Units per area according to Merz esthetics.
+At Well Medical Arts we have a 20 unit minimum on all Xeomin and Botox appointments and 40 units minimum for all Daxxify appointments.

 How is Xeomin different from Botox or Dysport?